akauko/stroke_preg/README.md

 ├── scripts
-  ├── functions.R               # Minor R functions for the main analysis ├── select columns.pl         # Perl script to select columns from tsv files by column name ├── icd_codes_preg.csv        # ICD codes for adverse pregnancy event, used for medical birth registry ├── fg_pheno_cols.txt         # Columns that are extracted from the phenotype file.
+  ├── functions.R               # Minor R functions for the main analysis ├── select columns.pl         # Perl script to select columns from tsv files by column name ├── fg_pheno_cols.txt         # Variables that are extracted from the phenotype file.
+  ├── icd_codes_preg.csv        # ICD codes for adverse pregnancy event, used for medical birth registry

 ```